-Make a sustained effort to help all students participating in HQWBL succeed in the classroom and at their workplace.
-Students who are successful are the best advertisements for promoting HQWBL experiences and their accomplishments.
+Make a sustained effort to help all students participating in HQWBL succeed in the classroom and at the workplace.
+Successful students are the best advertisements for promoting HQWBL experiences.

-Present to students the HQWBL Introduction video – Learn & Earn: Explore, Connect, Succeed located on the CTE Resource Center.
+Present the HQWBL introduction video to students – Learn & Earn: Explore, Connect, Succeed located on the CTE Resource Center.

 Parental Support

 Parents/guardians must give consent for students to participate in HQWBL experiences.
-Moreover, parents can foster the development of a professional student attitude.
+Moreover, parents/guardians can foster the development of professional attitudes.
 Increase parental awareness and involvement with the following activities: